How “Imbalanced Domestic Trade” disrupts a closed economy

 Section 0: For Keynesian macroeconomists: Description of the one assumption different from Keynes’ analysis.

-Paul Samuelson’s “Economics” was the famous textbook published in 1948 which described economist J.M.
-Keynes’ macroeconomic analysis that explained what caused economic recessions/depressions.
-This new essay has economic assumptions almost identical as used by Keynes, but adds one additional assumption that predicts additional important economic consequences.
-The purpose of my 14 page critical essay is to explain the additional economic assumption and to follow its important economic consequences: two of which are likely poor distribution of goods/services, and a related second prediction of gradually increasing wealth inequality.
+Paul Samuelson’s Economics is the name of the famous textbook published in 1948 which described economist J.M.
+Keynes’ macroeconomic analysis of what caused economic recessions/depressions.
+This new essay has economic assumptions almost identical to those used by Keynes, but adds one additional assumption that predicts additional important economic consequences.
+The purpose of my 14 page critical essay is to explain the additional economic assumption and to follow its important consequences, two of which are likely poor distribution of goods/services, and a related prediction of gradually increasing wealth inequality.

-Section 1: Defines “Trade imbalance” in a closed economy.
+Section 1: “Trade imbalance” in a closed economy.

-This essay shows that if there are many in an economy that earn more than they spend, (during one period) that requires others that spend more than they earn.
+If there are many in an economy that earn more than they spend, (during any period) that requires others that spend more than they earn.
 If these differences are large they can cause serious problems for an economy.
-This will be described in this essay as an economy in “economic trade imbalance”– meaning some have less than they need to spend, others have more than they need–which leaves some goods/services unsold..
-Keynes’ assumption guarantees that his economy would always be closely “balanced.”
-This essay defines, and studies consequences of the undesirable effect of “trade imbalance,” and how it is possible even in a “closed” economy with no international trade.
+This will be described in this essay as an economy in economic trade imbalance— meaning some have less than they need to spend, others have more than they need–which leaves some goods/services unsold.
+Keynes’ assumption guarantees that his economy would always be closely balanced.
+This essay defines, and studies consequences of the undesirable effect of trade imbalance, and how it is possible even in a closed economy with no international trade.

 What is generally unrealized even now is that essentially the identical process, with similar bad result is even occurring now within single countries having no trade with other countries.
 You might ask how can trade imbalance possibly happen in a country that does not trade with another country?
 That’s what will be explained here.